 - an appropriate device, operating system and browser that meet our minimum requirements found on our help and support page.

-- using your own virus protection software (and regularly updating it) when accessing and using the NHS App.
+- using your own virus protection software (and regularly updating it) when accessing and using your NHS account.

 - do so entirely at your own risk

 - must not share your user identification code or password with such person

 - must make sure such persons are aware of these terms and comply with them.